 IN PRACTICAL TERMS THE SCHOOL

-- creates open publications of their work
+- Creates open publications of its work

 FILLING IN A GAP